How to Become an Oncologist?

 Prep early in high school

-Med school usually requires a strong grade in maths, physics, chemistry and biology, and physics.
+Med school usually requires robust maths, physics, chemistry, biology, and physics grades.
 The overall score should also be high.

 Besides academics, you also need to check other requirements for med school.
-For instance, candidates planning to join med school direct from high school in Australia need to sit for the UCAT test in their final year.
+For instance, candidates planning to join med school directly from high school in Australia must sit for the UCAT test in their final year.

-In the USA, you must pass the MCAT and complete an undergraduate degree before joining the med school.
+You must pass the MCAT and complete an undergraduate degree in the USA before joining the med school.
 Planning will help you decide on the undergraduate degree to consider to earn your GPA points for med school.

-In the USA, you cannot join med school fresh from high school.
-So if you are planning to study Oncology there, complete an undergraduate degree first.
+You cannot join med school fresh from high school in the USA.
+So if you plan to study Oncology there, complete an undergraduate degree first.
 An undergraduate degree will enable candidates with a low atar to qualify for med school.

 Sit for Medical School Admission Test